Cleopatra was the last member of the Ptolemaic dynasty that ruled Egypt between 323 BCE and 30BCE.

 Following her lover’s violent death she quickly returned to Egypt.

-Cleopatra death
+Queen Cleopatra death

 Following Caesar’s murder, Cleopatra was to again be actively involved in the ensuing chaos in Rome that ended with both her demise and the demise of the Roman Republic.